StephanieQuon/StephanieQuon/README.md

 📚 I'm an electrical and biomedical engineering student at the University of British Columbia in Vancouver, Canada.

-🎉 Currently, I am a Software Engineering Intern @ Microsoft, and a Research Assistant @ BC Centre for Disease Control Public Health Bioinformatics Lab.
+🎉 Currently, I am a Software Engineering Intern @ Microsoft Garage, and a Research Assistant @ BC Centre for Disease Control Public Health Bioinformatics Lab.

 ✨ In the past, I was a CS Teaching Assistant, and a Research Assistant @ Neuroethics Canada, BCCHRI Digital Health Innovation Lab, and BCCHRI Lewis Lab.